 Food travels rapidly down the canine esophagus and enters the stomach in chunks, where most digestion takes place.
 Canine stomach acids are about three times stronger than those of humans, so they can digest food that is pretty much intact.
 Under normal circumstances, transit time from mouth through the small and large intestines should be under 10 hours, producing a firm, well-formed stool at the end.

-Dirty Dozen—Top 12 Causes of Doggie Diarrhea
+Top Causes of Dog Diarrhea

 Many things can disrupt this well-balanced system, causing diarrhea or, less frequently, constipation.
 Some things, like eating too much grass, are not serious at all.
 Others can be a sign of a life-threatening problem, such as an indigestible object (like a rock) lodged in the stomach, or a disease like cancer.